zsolt-kali/twis/README.md

 ```sh
 bower install
 ```
-To run the project type:
+To run the project type this command:
 ```sh
 mvn spring-boot:run
 ```